czue/pegasus-docs/cookbooks.md

 As of February, 2023 all Pegasus projects have the option to auto-format your Python code.

-As of Jun, 2024, this formatting is done by `ruff`.
-This guide will be updated to use `ruff` soon, but for now is still written for `black`/`isort`.

 To migrate a project from non-formatted to formatted code, you can go through the following steps:

 1. First, do a full Pegasus upgrade to the version you want to update to, as described [here](./upgrading.md).
    **Do *not* check the "autoformat" checkbox yet.**
 2. Next, run the formatting tools on your project's `main` branch:
-   1. Install black and isort: `pip install black isort`
+   1. Install ruff: `pip install ruff`
-   2. Run black: `black --extend-exclude migrations --line-length 120 .`
+   2. Run ruff linting `ruff check --extend-exclude migrations --line-length 120 . --fix`
-   3. Run isort: `isort -l 120 --profile black .`
+   3. Run ruff formatting: `ruff format --line-length 120 .`
 3. Commit the result:
    1. `git add .`
    2. `git commit -m "apply formatting changes"`